VoxelCubes/PanelCleaner/README.md

 - Avoids painting over parts of the image that aren't text.

+- Inpaints bubbles that can't simply be masked out.

 - Ignores bubbles containing only symbols or numbers, as those don't need translation.

 - Offers a GUI for easy use, dark, light, and system themes are supported.